Getting a Mortgage on a Property With an Annex

 Independent Mortgage Advisor

-An annex can be an efficient way to add extra space to your home or provide long-term accommodation for elderly relatives, without going through the expense and upheaval of moving to a larger property.
+An annexe can be an efficient way to add extra space to your home or provide long-term accommodation for elderly relatives without going through the expense and upheaval of moving to a larger property.

-In this article we’ll look at what defines an annex, the different ways to fund one, and how to find the right type of finance for your needs.
+In this article, we’ll examine what defines an annexe, the different ways to fund one, and how to find the right type of finance for your needs.

 Can you get a mortgage on a house with an annex?

-Yes, if you’re looking to purchase a house with an annex attached, there are mortgage lenders who will be happy to help, although each has their own very specific criteria, so it will depend on what you intend to use the annex for, as well as your personal circumstances.
+Yes, if you’re looking to purchase a house with an annex attached, there are mortgage lenders who will be happy to help.
+Each lender has its own very specific criteria, so it will depend on what you intend to use the annexe for and your circumstances.

-If you’re looking to build an annex on your existing home, the situation will be slightly different, as, whilst you may well need to find financing for the project, this won’t necessarily be with a mortgage.
+If you want to build an annexe on your existing home, the situation will be slightly different.
+While you may well need to find financing for the project, this won’t necessarily be with a mortgage.
 We’ll look into the various finance options later in the article.

 What exactly is an annex?